 For more emoji tips, check out these other Likeable Blog posts:

 - Brand Advice: Why Every Day Should Be Emoji Day

 - Beware of These Emojis

 How are you using emojis?
 Which tips did you find useful?
-Tweet me at @TheMikeyDunn or leave a comment below!
-If you found this blog post useful, please share it using the social media icons below or to the left.
+Tweet me at @TheMikeyDunn!
+If you found this blog post useful, please share it using the social media icons below.